ACM-Amrita-Amritapuri/SIG-AI-HUB/Pandas Exercise (4-11-22)/README.md

 4. Sort and display all data in ascending order based on their "free sulfur dioxide" values.
 5. Replace all data in the "quality" feature of value 5 with 10.
 6. Rename the columns "free sulfur dioxide" and "total sulfur dioxide" as "FSD" and "TSD" respectively.
-7. How according to you is this helpful in ML.
+7. How according to you is this helpful in ML?